torinalewis/Final-Capstone-Project/Capstone.md

 General Biology I & II, General Chemistry I & II; Programing Principles I; Calculus I, II, and III; and General and Modern Physics, and Mechanics.
 From this data, we noticed that approximately 30% of our STEM majors are earning a C in foundational STEM courses.
-We do not find this result acceptable and hope to provide resources to remedy this issue.
-Since mathematics is foundational for STEM courses, we aimed our Course Redesign with Technology (CRT) at improving student mastery of concepts in Calculus I.
+We did not find this result acceptable and hope to provide resources to remedy this issue.
+Since mathematics is foundational for STEM courses, we aimed our Course Redesign with Technology (CRT) effort at improving student mastery of concepts in Calculus I.

 A course redesign with the use of adaptive learning courseware began spring 2018 in the Department of Mathematical Sciences.
 The goal of the